 The Eritreans who have been in America for a while tend to experience and struggle with chronic conditions and diseases that are reflective of the experiences of Black and Brown people.
 We are noticing our parents and elders are more likely to have diabetes, high blood pressure, mental illnesses and cancer.
 Of course, many adults in our community are experiencing trauma and mental illnesses that are ignored.

 Public health professionals who are working with Eritrean communities must understand the influence of our culture and traditions to begin addressing these issues.
 Interventions have to be culturally and linguistically relevant for our people.

 What do you consider to be your greatest professional accomplishment?

 In graduate school, I was one of the co-founders of the Committee on Oppression, Racism and Education (CORE).
-CORE was established to integrate anti-racist principles and framework into the Community-Oriented Public Health Program (COPHP) at the University of Washington.
+CORE was established to integrate anti-racist principles and frameworks into the Community-Oriented Public Health Program (COPHP) at the University of Washington.
 CORE today continues to address racism in the classroom environment and to ensure all students graduating from the program are prepared to address issues of racial equity as public health practitioners.
 By confronting the underlying drivers of health disparities that plague people of color, CORE has become a force for institutional change not just in COPHP but also in the School of Public Health, elsewhere in the University of Washington, and in the broader community.